Praise the LORD, O my soul. O LORD my God, you are very great; you are clothed with splendor and majesty. (Psalm 104:1)

 - Knows our words and deeds before we act.13

-- And this same God sent His Son to bridge the uncrossable canyon our sins created, to redeem us for Himself as His treasured possession.
-The Lord will take us to a new heaven and a new earth, where righteousness dwells, to be with Him forever.14
+- And this same God sent His Son to bridge the uncrossable canyon our sins created, to buy us back us for Himself as His treasured possession.
+When Christ returns, He will take us to a new heaven and a new earth, where righteousness dwells, to be with Him forever.14

 Jesus, fully God and fully man in one person, is the one and only Mediator between God and humankind.
 His mercies are tender and firm to the end, our Maker, Defender, Redeemer, and Friend!
 We can never praise God too much.
-O come let us adore Him, Christ the Lord!
+O come let us adore Him; He is Christ the Lord!